cycle/docs/intro/quick-start.md

 print_r($classLocator->getClasses());
 ```

-Once class locator is established we can create our schema generation pipeline.
+Once the class locator is established we can create our schema generation pipeline.
 First, we will add needed namespace imports:

 ```php
 use Cycle\Schema;